Trinity (nuclear test)

 Trinity was the first detonation of a nuclear weapon, conducted by the United States Army at 5:29 a.m.
 Mountain War Time (Note: Mountain War Time (MWT) was six hours behind Greenwich Mean Time (GMT), the predecessor of Coordinated Universal Time (UTC).)
 (11:29:21 GMT) on July 16, 1945, as part of the Manhattan Project.
 The test was of an implosion-design plutonium bomb, or "gadget" – the same design as the Fat Man bomb later detonated over Nagasaki, Japan, on August 9, 1945.
 Concerns about whether the complex Fat Man design would work led to a decision to conduct the first nuclear test.
-The code name "Trinity" was assigned by J. Robert Oppenheimer, the director of the Los Alamos Laboratory; the name was possibly inspired by the poetry of John Donne.
+The code name "Trinity" was assigned by J. Robert Oppenheimer, the director of the Los Alamos Laboratory.
+The name was possibly inspired by the poetry of John Donne.

 Planned and directed by Kenneth Bainbridge, the test was conducted in the Jornada del Muerto desert about 35 mi southeast of Socorro, New Mexico, on what was the Alamogordo Bombing and Gunnery Range, but was renamed the White Sands Proving Ground just before the test.
 The only structures originally in the immediate vicinity were the McDonald Ranch House and its ancillary buildings, which scientists used as a laboratory for testing bomb components.

 Fears of a fizzle prompted construction of "Jumbo", a steel containment vessel that could contain the plutonium, allowing it to be recovered, but Jumbo was not used in the test.
 On May 7, 1945, a rehearsal was conducted, during which 108 ST of high explosive spiked with radioactive isotopes was detonated.

 425 people were present on the weekend of the Trinity test.
-In addition to Bainbridge and Oppenheimer, observers included Vannevar Bush, James Chadwick, James B. Conant, Thomas Farrell, Enrico Fermi, Hans Bethe, Richard Feynman, Isidor Isaac Rabi, Leslie Groves, Frank Oppenheimer, Geoffrey Taylor, Richard Tolman, Edward Teller, and John von Neumann.
+In addition to Bainbridge and Oppenheimer, observers included Vannevar Bush, James Chadwick, James B. Conant, Thomas Farrell, Enrico Fermi, Hans Bethe, Richard Feynman, Isidor Isaac Rabi, Leslie Groves, Philip Morrison, Frank Oppenheimer, Geoffrey Taylor, Richard Tolman, Edward Teller, and John von Neumann.
 The Trinity bomb released the explosive energy of 25 ktonTNT ± 2 ktonTNT, and a large cloud of fallout.
-Thousands of people lived closer to the test than would have been allowed under guidelines adopted for subsequent tests, but no one living near the test was evacuated before or afterward.
+The test was conducted without evacuating nearby residents.
+Postwar radiation safety guidelines, developed in part from Trinity data, would have required evacuation at those distances.

 The test site was declared a National Historic Landmark district in 1965 and listed on the National Register of Historic Places the following year.